-Overheard at a lunch bar with organic, gluten free plasticized meals in San Francisco's South of Market Street, pre-BBH:
+Overheard at a lunch bar with organic, gluten-free plasticized meals in San Francisco's South of Market Street, pre-BBH:

 "I have these abandonment issues.
 I don't want to go to a therapist, but I know I should.
 I'm pretty messed up and I have so much baggage."

 "I have an abandonment circuit.
 I hate that wire.
 I'm going to activate it and let it spew stress chemicals through my body, but just for an instant.
-I'm going to break that wire and clear it away!"
+Then I'm going to break that wire and clear it away!"

 Pretty different, right?
 Consider joining The Brain Based Health Movement and seeing life through the lens of neuroscience.
-Enjoy the new powers that this science brings us to take charge of the quality of daily lives!
+Enjoy the new powers that this science brings us to take charge of the quality of our daily lives!